InnocentBug/G-BigSMILES/README.md

 #### Molecule object

-The `bigsmiles_gen.Stochstic` object was only generable without prefixes and suffixes, so the `bigsmiles_gen.Molecule` object offers more flexibility.
+The `bigsmiles_gen.Stochastic` object was only generable without prefixes and suffixes, so the `bigsmiles_gen.Molecule` object offers more flexibility.
 It allows the prefixes and suffixes to combine different stochastic objects.

 ```python